GI Bill Chapters

 If you are enrolled in Chapter 30, you have the option of exhausting your entitlement, then obtaining an additional 12 months through Chapter 33 for a total of 48 months of entitlement.
 To do this, contact the VA at 1-888-442-4551 to determine when your entitlement exhausts, the best time to apply for Chapter 33 benefits and how to determine your Chapter 33 benefits effective date.
 When you complete the VA Form 22-1990, state in the “Remarks” section that you wish for this benefit to be effective after your Chapter 30 benefits are exhausted.

-Detailed information on the Chapter 30 program is available through the Department of Veterans Affair website.
-To apply, you must complete the VA Form 22-1990, Application for VA Educational Benefits.
+For more details about Chapter 30, view the Department of Veterans Affairs website.
+To apply, follow this link, or complete VA Form 22-1990, Application for VA Educational Benefits.

-This program is designed to assist veterans with service-connected disabilities obtain and maintain gainful employment that is consistent with their interests, aptitudes, and abilities and that can be supported through the current labor market.
+This program is designed to help veterans with service-connected disabilities obtain and maintain gainful employment consistent with their interests, aptitudes, and abilities and can be supported through the current labor market.

 Eligibility includes: